Going Above & Beyond on Accessibility

 Describe Your Data Visualizations

-When sharing charts or graphs, provide a text summary of the key information.
-This ensures that users who can’t see the visualization still understand the important data points.
-For example, beneath a line graph comparing fundraising goals and actual results: “Line graph comparing fundraising goals (blue line) to actual results (green line) for the past 5 years.
+Here is a simple description for visitors: “A line graph compares fundraising goals to actual results.
+The blue line shows the goals, while the green line shows the actual results for the past five years.
 The graph shows that we’ve consistently exceeded our goals since 2021.
 In 2023, our goal was $500,000, but we raised $650,000, surpassing our target by 30%.”

 Test Your Content